CodeYourFuture/syllabus/docs/git/mentors.md

 If you students do not arrive with these steps completed then you will lose a lot of time on your first lesson.
 You should consider running short mid-week sessions the week before to help students get set up.

+## IMPORTANT - Setup needed For Teacher

+One of the teacher-led demos in this class relies on the user not having permission to push to CodeYourFuture's GitHub repositories.
+As a teacher, you probably have access to push these repositories, and so your demo will not show all of the steps it's meant to show.
+We recommend using a different GitHub account for this class - if you don't have a second account, and don't want to set one up, come chat in `#cyf-module-git` - we can set up a shared one you can use.

 ## Resources

 ### Slides